-Call for ChaptersDesign thinking is a human-centered problem-solving process that organizations can use to address wicked and complex problems of practice.
-Within the PK-12 arena, the design thinking process has engaged educators in addressing challenges such as curriculum redesign, instructional engagement, and designing physical spaces in new and innovative ways.
-The use of design thinking in the PK-12 space is a result of the evolution of organizational improvement processes that put people at the center of problem-solving initiatives.
-Design thinking enables people to look at problems in ways typically not done in the past and address them through creative approaches.
+Design thinking is a human-centered problem-solving process that organizations can use to address wicked and complex problems of practice.
+Within the PK-12 space, design thinking has been employed to engage educators in an innovative approach to address challenges like curriculum redesign, instructional engagement, and designing physical spaces.
+The use of design thinking in the PK-12 space is a result of the evolution of an organizational improvement process that puts people at the center of problem-solving initiatives.
+Design thinking is seen as both a process and a mindset that enables people to look at problems in new ways and address these problems through creative approaches.

 In this book we share case studies of PK-12 schools and other educational organizations that have used design thinking, as well as research studies that have studied aspects of design thinking in the PK-12 space.
 We have brought together a variety of research-based and illustrative case studies around design thinking in PK-12 education that explore the development and implementation of design thinking in practice.